Sheraff/tvshows-alfred-workflow/README.md

 ### 4. MISC
  - handle cases where there is no internet / results from mdb or piratebay are unavailable
- - when all shows have to refresh at the same time on startup, it takes forever.
-Only refresh the most likely to need so (not the ended, not supposed to have a new episode out, or with which the user isn't up to date).
  - clean DB in post-processing: things we know will require re-fetching should be deleted